cal-itp/benefits/docs/getting-started/development.md

 ## Branches and merging

 The default GitHub branch is `dev`.
-All new feature work should be in the form of Pull Requests that target `dev` as their base.
+All new feature work should be in the form of Pull Requests (PR) that target `dev` as their base.

 In addition to `dev`, the repository has three other long-lived branches: